-Become able to care for yourself.
+• Become able to care for yourself at home, if you have been finding this hard.

 This is called reablement.

 If you get support from an occupational therapist, they will decide how long you need it for.

 The reablement is free for as long as the occupational therapist says that you need it.